Wheeler-Newsome Wall Rock Climbing

 Featured Route For Wheeler-Newsome Wall

 Wing Nut 5.11c 6c+ 24 VIII- 24 E4 6a UT

 : ... : Wheeler-Newsome Wall

-This would be the next climbable crack to the right of Tick Fever.
-Two beginnings exsist, but I only know the one shared with the Start of Strewn Masters.Head up and left under a roof about 10 feet of the ground using plenty of features.
+This is the next climbable crack to the right of Tick Fever.
+Two beginnings exist, but I only know the one shared with the Start of Strewn Masters.Head up and left under a roof about 10 feet of the ground using plenty of features.
 Plug a large piece in the roof with a runner then dance left to a thin crack with flexy things here and there.
 Work your way carefully up to flexy block to find solid rock above it.
-From the block to the seam above is the crux, fingers divided here and there...[more]
+From the block to the seam above is the crux, fingers divided here and there with a...[more]
 Browse More Classics in UT